MichalLytek/type-graphql/docs/types-and-fields.md

 }
 ```

-Analogously, the `Rate` type class would look like this:
+Similarly, the `Rate` type class would look like this:

 ```typescript
 @ObjectType()